SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

 ## What drives them and how you can push a little

 What persuades them is constituents.
 They want to know what the voters in their state think, how likely they are to be primaried or how likely to be re-elected.
+(There are other influences, like party whip instructions, campaign funding, and so on.)

-So: should you find yourself so unfortunate as to be the constituent of a Republican senator, particularly one that is up for re-election in 2022, you should _call them and __politely__ tell the staffer who answers that you want your senator to vote for conviction in the impeachment trial._ It doesn't matter if you think your senator is a nimrod who won't listen; the point is that if enough _of their own constituents_ call saying this, it
+So: should you find yourself so unfortunate as to be the constituent of a Republican senator, particularly one that is retiring or up for re-election in 2022, you should _call them and __politely__ tell the staffer who answers that you want your senator to vote for conviction in the impeachment trial._ It doesn't matter if you think your senator is a nimrod who won't listen; the point is that if enough _of their own constituents_ call saying this, it